samyak-experimental/eccv-vlease-workshop/_pages/home.md

   <div class="col-xs-12">
     <p>
-      Embodied Question Answering is a new AI task where an agent is spawned at a random location in a 3D environment and asked a natural language question ("What color is the car?").
+      Embodied Question Answering is a new AI task where an agent is spawned at a random location in a 3D environment and asked a question ("What color is the car?").
       In order to answer, the agent
       must first intelligently navigate to explore the environment, gather information through first-person (egocentric) vision, and then answer the question ("orange").